cryptrz/cryptrz.github.io/_posts/2022-06-18-jwt-attacks.md

     ![jwt-attacks-1-10](/assets/images/2022-06-18-jwt-attacks/1-10.png)

-11. Repeat the same step again, from 3 to 7 (except the time, the final response will be a 302 and not a 200), for the “/admin/delete?username=carlos” page
+11. Repeat the same steps again, from 3 to 7 (except the time, the final response will be a 302 and not a 200), for the “/admin/delete?username=carlos” page

     ![jwt-attacks-1-11-1](/assets/images/2022-06-18-jwt-attacks/1-11-1.png)